marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

 #### 1.2.
 Clone repo:
 . git clone https://github.com/NVIDIA-AI-IOT/synthetic_data_generation_training_workflow.git
+.
+Make sure you take note from where you saved the repo in your local machine because all other steps will need to be done from or to this folder (eg. running the scripts, saving synthetic images, running the ML model).

 #### 1.3.
 Adjust generate_data.sh to clear cache
 .
 Open generate_data.sh file with text editor